liontude/sizing/README.md

-# sizing
+# Sizing

-**Simple package to handle scaling / responsive user interfaces (UI) on different screen sizes.
+**Simple flutter package to handle scaling / responsive user interfaces (UI) on different screen sizes.
 Part of the idea is taken from the component for RN Size Matters, flutter_screenutil, and others.**

 ## Getting Started